-2. Once you identify the niche, set up your site to target THAT niche.
-This means all your advertising, whether SEO, PPC (paid advertising) should revolve around THAT crowd.
+2) Once you identify the niche, set up your site to target THAT niche.
+This means all your advertising, whether SEO, PPC (paid advertising) should revolve around that crowd.

-Ex: If my site was based on say promoting a business in a city, the first thing I would do is:
+Example: If my site was based on say promoting a business in a city, the first thing I would do is:

 - Identify what the business sells so I can find the niche crowd that’s interested in it.